15 Wonderful Benefits Of Fenugreek Seeds You Must Know About

 14. Reduce Aluminum Toxicity

-Another study showed that fenugreek could also reduce memory loss and may boost the immune system.
-Fenugreek powder can be used for animals as well as a detoxifying supplement that reduces the harmful effects of aluminum toxicity (21).
+Aluminum toxicity leads to brain, skin, and skin problems.
+In a study, whole fenugreek seed powder showed protective properties that aided brain, bone, and kidney functioning (20).
+Another study showed that fenugreek could also reduce the chances of memory loss and may boost the immune system.
+So, fenugreek powder can be used as a detoxifying supplement that helps reduce the harmful effects of aluminum toxicity (21).

 Annie Windholz, a blogger, had a unique experience with using fenugreek as a natural deodorant.
 It acted as an alternative to conventional deodorants, eliminating body odor.
 She said, “I have started taking a teaspoon of fenugreek every morning with my coffee, and my life has changed.
 Within a day I was smelling like maple syrup, with all other previous body odor smells gone… I could smell amazing and sweat freely and enjoy health benefits from smelling great (i).”